FaysalShuvo/money-tracker/README.md

 - I have also used firebase authentication to authenticate using email and password
 - It's a money tracking website where you can post your spending.
 - you will post your own spending to your own dashboard.
-- Website is hosted in Netlify
+- Website is hosted in Firebase

 ## Installation